Guidelines and Procedures

 Change in Thesis Supervision

-Information regarding the supervision and/or co-supervision of a thesis is provided by candidates when submitting their application, in accordance with the requirements of the SMRE Graduate School
+Information concerning thesis supervision and/or co-supervision is provided by candidates when submitting their application, in accordance with the requirements of the EG SMRE.

-When creating their profile on ADUM, doctoral candidates must confirm this information to allow the official registration of the thesis supervisory team
+When creating their profile on ADUM, doctoral students must confirm this information so that the thesis supervision team can be officially registered.

-This procedure allows for the updating of information in ADUM
+This procedure allows the information in ADUM to be updated.

 Practical Guides for ADUM